web-stuff-98/go-social-media/README.md

 This is my Golang social media personal project.
 I made tests for the React components.

 This is also my 2nd Go project.

-It will generate a seed when it gets a visitor and retain it until it goes to sleep.

-There are bugs
+There are race conditions which cause the server to crash after a while.
+I have finished all its features so now I'm trying to fix those race conditions.

 ## Features
  - Private & group video chat